alessio-proietti/2022-IN490-exam/README.md

 RustyHermit (https://github.com/hermitcore/rusty-hermit) is apparently an attempt to port and modernize _HermitCore's C_  basecode (http://hermitcore.org/) to _Rust_.
 It is developed by a small internet community lead by researchers at at RWTH-Aachen.
 The project aims at establish a robust Unikernel candidate for HPC workloads.

-The following is merely a description of the _author's personal experience_ with this object.
+The following amounts to a mere description of the _author's personal experience_ with this object.

 ## Conclusions

-RustyHermit is young and unstable yet promising and it is really needed in the HPC space.
+RustyHermit is definitely young and unstable for production yet it is promising and a Unikernel working PoC really is needed in the HPC space.

 Unikernels are not a _Panacea_, nothing is.
 They are not bound to completely outperform Containers and the best outcome of Unikernels research is, perhaps, a contamination and a (eventually) merge of Containers and Unikernels best intuitions: _Less is more_.